Hydra-Bolt/Hangman/README.txt

 Following steps can be taken in order to have a smooth exprience in running the game.

-1. Right Click the project folder and Open with VScode/Open with PYcharm.
+1. Right Click the project folder (Make sure that this folder has many folders not one) and Open with VScode/Open with PYcharm.

-2. Expand the CODE folder.
+2. In the code editor or the IDE, Expand the CODE folder.

-3. If you are running on VScode run HangmanMain_VS.py
+3. If you are running on VScode open and run HangmanMain_VS.py

-4. If you are running on PyCharm or Other IDE run HangmanMain_IDE.py
+4. If you are running on PyCharm or Other IDE open and run HangmanMain_IDE.py

 =================================================================================